WeblateOrg/weblate/docs/admin/install.rst

 Weblate comes with built-in setup for scheduled tasks.
 You can however define additional tasks in :file:`settings.py`, for example see :ref:`lazy-commit`.

+You can use :djadmin:`celery_queues` to see current length of Celery task queues.
+In case the queue will get too long, you will also get configuration error in the admin interface.

 .. note::

    The Celery process has to be executed under the same user as Weblate and the WSGI